Back to 2025 Index

 Cameras were installed in fall 2024 at this active nest in the Gleneagles neighborhood of West Vancouver, and the pair has visted the nest a few times as of November 12, but haven't started working on it yet; they did lose their chicks last year, so there is a chance they may use an alternate this year, but ground observers haven't reported seeing one.

 Update - Glen and Gladys both appear to be young adults with visible shading, so may be replacing the pair that had been there in previous years; they're acting like a bonded pair to defend their territory, but haven't done any work on the nest, so this may be a "getting to know you" year for the pair.
+The first sighting of an eagle at the nest was on September 30th, but we don't know if it was a potential resident or just someone passing through.

 British Columbia